tessam30/NigerGeospatialAnalysis/README.md

 #### Niger Geospatial Livelihood Analysis of World Bank LSMS Data

-This Stata code will reproduce the data and results of our geospatial analysis of World Bank Living Standard's Measurement Study (LSMS) for Niger.
-The following Stata do files create a folder file structure for the project, processes the LSMS Niger data, and produces a series of summary tables and logistic regression models to analyze how exogenous shocks affect households throuhgout Niger.
+This Stata code will reproduce the data and results of our geospatial analysis of [World Bank Living Standard's Measurement Study (LSMS) for Niger][1].
+The following Stata do files create a folder file structure for the project, processes the LSMS Niger data, and produces a series of summary tables and logistic regression models to analyze how exogenous shocks affect rural households in Niger.

 To reproduce the analysis, run the .do files in this order:
 * 00_SetupFolderGlobals.do